05 September 2019

 At the time of writing (and in spite of conversations in parliament this week) the UK is scheduled to leave the European Union at the end of October.

-With many questions still to be answered, Angela Appiah Shippey, Client Director at FD Works, sat down with Brexit expert Katrina McWhinnie to discuss the latest developments.
+With many questions still to be answered, Angela Appiah Shippey, Client Services Director at FD Works, sat down with Brexit expert Katrina McWhinnie to discuss the latest developments.

 Angela – Thanks for taking the time to talk to us today.
 In the last few weeks we’ve seen the government ramp up no-deal preparations by automatically enrolling VAT-registered businesses with EORI numbers.